NiREvil/windows-activation/README.md

 ## Step 1:
 **First, click on the search box,**

-Or the start button on the taskbar, then type CMD and after seeing the command prompt, run it as an **administrator.**
+or the start button on the taskbar, then type CMD and after seeing the command prompt, run it as an **administrator.**

 <p align="center">